A Pangea Mobile App

 The second is for the pricing data, for making candlestick charts:

-I also made an enum for the endpoints and the web socket:
+We also made an enum for the endpoints and the web socket:

 For the web socket, we have two data streams available, one for a price update, and one for updated candlestick prices (high/low/open/close).
-I created a URLSessionWebSocketTask and used this to create data streams for the correct data types:
+We created a URLSessionWebSocketTask and used this to create data streams for the correct data types:

 The line chart was created in SwiftUI using the native Charts library.
 It’s very straightforward.
 (The candlestick charts are more complicated):